-Aquinas and Old Town Montessori Schools use a rolling admission process that allows students to join our schools as spaces become available throughout the year and applications for our Primary classes (ages 3 to 6), Lower Elementary (ages 6 to 9) and Upper Elementary (ages 9 to 12) classes for the current school year and the next are being accepted.
+Aquinas and Old Town Montessori Schools use a rolling admission process that allows students to join our schools as spaces become available throughout the year and applications for our Primary classes (ages 3 to 6), Lower Elementary (ages 6 to 9) and Upper Elementary (ages 9 to 12) classes are now being accepted.

 At Aquinas Montessori School we believe that the preschool and school years are a critical stage of cognitive, social,

 emotional and physical development, and we are dedicated and committed to the children and to the philosophy of Maria Montessori.

 We strive to nurture each child's development by providing:

 - A warm, loving atmosphere where each child is respected and treated as an individual

 - Optimal class sizes where students work at their own pace and level

 - Opportunities to develop autonomy and creative thinking